HomelessPhD/AR_Puzzles/PZL3/README.md

 One may notice here the map of SCANdinavia or more like Denmark, Norway, Sweden (DNS).
 And first things could be reasoned here: it is SCAN or PORT that is used in Arweave node that is 1984.
 Some others propose here LOKI from Scandinavian mythology that is also a name of " a decentralised network" that collaborated with Arweave in "the creation of SILO" (one of arweave product) [[7]](https://arweave.medium.com/building-silo-a-truly-private-internet-556c860222ca).

+The programing language ERLang came from Sweden (? that fact was mentioned by the AR developer in discord).
+Sweden is the part of Scandinavian countries - one of those drawn on the pic5.
+So erlang or .erl could be the answer to pic5.

-Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, " dns", luck, free, ...`
+Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, " dns", luck, free, lang, .erl,  ...`

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/6.png )